Marilyn Hagerty

-Marilyn Hagerty (née Hansen; born May 30, 1926) is an American newspaper columnist writing for the Grand Forks Herald.
-She has been with the paper since 1957, when her husband, Jack Hagerty (1918–1997), became editor of the paper.
+Marilyn Gail Hagerty (née Hansen; May 30, 1926 – September 16, 2025) was an American newspaper columnist writing for the Grand Forks Herald.
+She was with the paper from 1957, when her husband, Jack Hagerty, became editor of the paper, until 2024.
 She garnered a measure of fame in March 2012 when her review of a new Olive Garden restaurant in Grand Forks, North Dakota, was noticed by online news aggregators and became an overnight sensation among both critics and admirers.
-Anthony Bourdain announced plans to collaborate with Hagerty and subsequently published and wrote a foreword for her 2013 book Grand Forks: A History of American Dining in 128 Reviews.
+Anthony Bourdain announced plans to publish Hagerty, and his imprint Anthony Bourdain/Ecco Books subsequently issued her 2013 book, Grand Forks: A History of American Dining in 128 Reviews, for which Bourdain wrote the foreword.

-Hagerty was awarded the 2012 Al Neuharth Award for Excellence in the Media.